-- Office uses in Wood Green "Option 1 (Reduction in office uses) performs best in terms of a range of sustainability objectives, stemming from the suggestion that this approach will support a targeted approach to regeneration in Wood Green, leading to a diversification of uses and a situation whereby the town centre is vibrant and has a clear role to play sub-regionally.
+- Office uses in Wood Green Option 1 (Managed reduction in office uses) performs best in terms of a range of sustainability objectives, stemming from the suggestion that this approach will support a targeted approach to regeneration in Wood Green, leading to a diversification of uses and a situation whereby the town centre is vibrant and has a clear role to play sub-regionally.
 It is not thought that a decision to reduce office space in Wood Green will have negative implications from an economic growth perspective, given that there are a number of other areas locally where demand for offices is high, and the effect of regeneration in Wood Green should be to enhance the image of Haringey in general as a place to do business and invest.
-The draw-back to Option 1 relates to 'sustainable transport' objectives; however, there are other locations with high PTAL that are set to be a focus of office development." - Non-designated employment sites "The approach of redeveloping some existing employment locations for residential uses where PTAL is low i.e. breaking from the general principle of seeking to increase employment density on existing employment sites will help to achieve housing objectives, and is unlikely to hinder economic growth objectives given that these are locations where market demand for offices will be relatively low (and hence offices might not be deliverable).
-Furthermore, redevelopment of some sites for solely residential uses will lead to an uplift in value that enables funds to be made available for investment in local infrastructure, including walking/cycling infrastructure (thereby addressing issues around relatively low PTAL).
-There are potentially some draw-backs associated with the loss of employment sites though, particularly if it is the case that certain types of site / employment sector are disproportionately affected, with implications for economic inclusion." - Haringey Warehouse District "Option 1 (Allow a mix of uses including residential) is likely to lead to widespread benefits given existing issues around unauthorised warehouse living (not least around poor living environments) and the fact that supporting the creative sector is an important economic objective for Haringey.
-There are potentially some draw-backs including those that relate to the loss of floorspace for traditional industries but it is anticipated that policy measures can be put in place to mitigate effects." - Open space "There is difficulty in increasing the quantity of public open space in Haringey, which indicates the need to focus primarily on the function, quality, usage and accessibility of existing public open space (Option 1).
+The draw-back to Option 1 relates to 'sustainable transport' objectives; however, there are other locations with high PTAL that are set to be a focus of office development. - Haringey Warehouse District Option 1 (Allow a mix of uses including residential, despite employment designation) is likely to lead to widespread benefits given existing issues around unauthorised warehouse living (not least around poor living environments) and the fact that supporting the creative sector is an important economic objective for Haringey.
+There are potentially some draw-backs including those that relate to the loss of floorspace for traditional industries - but it is anticipated that policy measures can be put in place to mitigate effects.

+• Open space - There is difficulty in increasing the quantity of public open space in Haringey, which indicates the need to focus primarily on the function, quality, usage and accessibility of existing public open space (Option 1).
 There is good potential to apply a 'Green Grid' approach to open space access, i.e. provide a strategic interlinked network of green infrastructure and open spaces that connect with town centres, public transport nodes, employment and residential areas.
-Benefits of a Green Grid approach will be wide-spread, and hence 'significant positive effects' are predicted under a number of topic headings, most notably transport and accessibility."
+Benefits of a Green Grid approach will be wide-spread, and hence 'significant positive effects' are predicted under a number of topic headings, most notably 'transport' and 'accessibility'.

-Part 2 of the Sites DPD Interim SA Report then concludes with a section explaining the Council's reasons for selecting/developing the preferred policy approach - in relation to each of the four plan issues - in-light of alternatives appraisal.
+Part 1 of the Sites DPD SA Report then concludes with a section explaining the Council's reasons for selecting/developing the preferred policy approach - in relation to each of the three plan issues - in-light of alternatives appraisal.
 The Council recognises that there are pros and cons associated with each of the options that has been the focus of appraisal, but explains that: